 This nipple riser I have in front of me is about six inches long.
-One threaded portion will go inside of the sprinkler and the other threaded portion will go into the top of the tee on your piping.
-Most tees have about a 7/8″ riser on them.
-So this cut-off nipple “as-is” will give you just a bit over a six-inch rise off of your piping.
+One threaded portion will go inside of the sprinkler, and the other threaded portion will go into the top of the tee on your piping.
+Most tees have about a seven-eights-inch riser on them.
+So this cutoff nipple “as-is” will give you just a bit over a six-inch rise off of your piping.

-To cut the riser, I’m going to use this pipe cutter.
+To cut the riser I’m going to use this pipe cutter.
 I recommend them.
 You could use a box cutter.
 But, if you do, be very careful.
-Using a box cutter to cut these is a good way to cut yourself, which is why I use the pipe cutter.
+Using a box cutter to cut these is a good way to cut yourself.
+This is why I use the pipe cutter.

 If I cut off this little section here, we have a close nipple.
 This is a close nipple.
 Very little space, maybe an eighth of an inch between the sprinkler head and the fitting.
-Like this.
-And you have this piece over here, that will give you about five inches of rise over your pipe.
+You have this piece over here, that will give you about five inches of rising over your pipe.
 If you needed this bigger portion, don’t throw away the closed nipple.
 You may need it later.
 So toss it in with your sprinkler system supplies.

-Cut off this one section and you’ve now got a section that’ll give you about four inches of rise.
-And if you end up with a little section that looks like this.
+Cut off this one section and you’ve now got a section that’ll give you about four inches of the riser.
+If you end up with a little section that looks like this.
 You can throw that away; you can’t use that for anything.

-So, if we start by cutting here – this section here.
-Will give us a little over three inches of rise.
-And one more cut and we’ll have a little under two inches of rise.
+So, if we start by cutting here.
+This section here will give us a little over three inches of rising.
+One more cut and we’ll have a little under two inches of rising.
 So that’s anywhere from one inch to six inches of choices from a single cutoff nipple.
 If you have a different brand of cutoff nipple it may be configured slightly differently, but the same principles apply.
 But what if the nipple isn’t tall enough?
 That’s where these come in.
 This is a cutoff riser extension.
 I’ve got some here in half-inch and three-quarter-inch.
-And once again you can cut to size.
+Once again you can cut to size.